top of page

 Machine learning models study usage patterns and highlight daily or seasonal trends.
 These insights help systems adjust distribution and reduce unnecessary water loss.

 AI can also spot unusual changes in appliance behavior.
-This gives property teams an early warning when an appliance may be wearing out.
+This gives you an early warning when an appliance may be wearing out.

 Lower water use often means lower energy consumption, since appliances use less heated water.

-Platforms like DrizzleX use AI to detect unusual water patterns inside multifamily units, giving property teams an early sign of leaks or unusual usage.
+Platforms like DrizzleX use AI to detect unusual water patterns inside multifamily units, giving you an early sign of leaks or unusual usage.

 Detecting Leaks With AI-Driven Systems